LeastAuthority/magic-crystal/protocol.md

 ### Why Magic Wormhole?

 Dark Crystal does not specify a transport mechanism for distributing the shards between custodians.
 This means that custodians either need to sign up for a specific service (like [Secure Scuttlebutt](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html)) for securely distributing the shards, or resort to less secure methods such as email or instant messaging.
-The latter channels also have the disadvantage that the data is stored on the service provider's servers, increasing the risk of being compromised.
+The latter channels also have the disadvantage that the data is stored on the service provider's servers, increasing the risk of it being compromised.

 Magic Wormhole provides secure file transfer **directly between two computers**, without storing the secret on third-party servers.
 Integrating Magic Wormhole into an application using Dark Crystal provides a secure transport mechanism without the need for the custodians to sign up for a secure transport service or using less secure channels.
 While Magic Wormhole still relies on an external communication channel (e.g. email, instant messaging or voice) to relay the wormhole code, both the likelihood and the negative consequences of this code being compromised are minimal compared to the secret itself being shared on one of these channels.